yashmanne/Benning_Simple/README.md

 ./scripts/simple.sh
 ```

-Come back in a day and it should be ready!
+Come back in a day and it should be ready.
 Congrats, now you get to do the fun stuff!